peytoncordero/DRI25/pandas.md

 A good first place to start when you are searching for answers with Pandas is to look at the Pandas documentation, which is fairly accessible to beginners, and is an incredible resource when you want to learn how to use a new command.
 It also offers a [User Guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html) for beginners with some fun exercises to deepen your learning.

-Let’s say you wanted to find out more about the .sort_values method we used in lesson 7 and understand the different parameters the method accepts:
+Let’s say you wanted to find out more about the .sort_values method we used  and understand the different parameters the method accepts: